Study of light sterile neutrino at the long-baseline experiment options at KM3NeT: Experimental setup and simulation details

+The Super-ORCA detector for the P2SO experiment will be 10 times denser than the ORCA detector.
+In comparison to ORCA, the Super-ORCA detector would have a lower energy threshold for neutrino detection, improved neutrino flavour identification capacity, and higher energy resolution.
+Using pre-smearing energy dependant efficiencies, we matched the energy spectrum of P2SO as shown in Fig. 5 of Ref. \cite{Hofestadt:2019whx} and the particle identification factor was taken from Fig. 1.
+Our results reproduce the physics sensitivity of P2SO as given in Figs. 13, 14 and 15 of Ref.~\cite{Akindinov:2019flp}.
+We have considered a total run-time of six years, divided into three years in neutrino mode and three years in antineutrino mode for all three configurations of the long-baseline options at KM3NeT.
+The energy window for calculation of events is 2 GeV to 12 GeV for P2O/Upgraded P2O and 0.2 GeV to 10 GeV in P2SO.

 We utilised the official GLoBES files corresponding the technical design report~\cite{DUNE:2021cuw} for DUNE.
-A 40 kt liquid argon time-projection chamber detector with a power of 1.2 MW and a running time of 7 years is positioned 1300 km away from the source, producing $1.1 \times 10^{21}$ POT per year.
+A 40 kt liquid argon time-projection chamber detector with a beam power of 1.2 MW and a running time of 7 years is positioned 1300 km away from the source, producing $1.1 \times 10^{21}$ POT per year.
 The run-time has been divided into 3.5 years in neutrino mode and 3.5 years in antineutrino mode.
 The neutrino source will be located in Fermilab in the United States, and the detector will be located in South Dakota.

 Now let us discuss about the configuration of the near detectors (ND).
 For DUNE, we have considered an identical detector as that of far detector having volume of 0.147 kt at a distance of 574 m from the source.
 For KM3NeT, we have used a DUNE like near detector placed at a distance of 320 m from the source.
 Here we have taken the detector volume in such a way that the number of signal events at the near detector for DUNE and the number of signal events at the near detector for P2O match with each other for $\Delta m^2_{41} = 1$ eV$^2$.

 This way we ensure that the sensitivities coming from the near detector of DUNE and near detector of P2O are comparable.

-For the estimation of the sensitivity we use the Poisson log-likelihood and assume that it is $\chi^2$-distributed:
+For the estimation of the sensitivity, we use the Poisson log-likelihood and assume that it is $\chi^2$-distributed: